 Our pension expense and required contributions to our pension plan are directly affected by the value of plan assets, the projected rate of return on plan assets, the actual rate of return on plan assets and the actuarial assumptions we use to measure the defined benefit pension plan obligations.
-Due to the recent significant financial market downturn, the funded status of our pension plans has declined.
-As of December 31, 2011, our pension plans were underfunded by approximately \$14.2 million.
-In 2011, contributions to our defined benefit pension plans were approximately \$1.9 million.
-If plan assets continue to perform below expectations, future pension expense and funding obligations will increase, which would have a negative impact on our cash flows.
-Moreover, under the Pension Protection Act of 2006, it is possible that continued losses of asset values may necessitate accelerated funding of our pension plans in the future to meet minimum federal government requirements.
+Despite modest recent market recoveries, the funding status of our pension plans, remain impacted by the financial market downturn over the last several years, which had severely impacted the funded status of our pension plans.
+As of December 31, 2012, our pension plans were underfunded by approximately \$14.4 million.
+In 2012, contributions to our defined benefit pension plans were approximately \$2.0 million.
+If plan assets perform below expectations, future pension expense and funding obligations will increase, which would have a negative impact on our cash flows.
+Moreover, under the Pension Protection Act of 2006, it is possible that losses of asset values may necessitate accelerated funding of our pension plans in the future to meet minimum federal government requirements.